- web check-in

 - sign up

-Tigerair flights to Brisbane leave from Adelaide, Cairns, Darwin, Melbourne, Perth, Sydney & Whitsunday Coast.
+Tigerair flights to Brisbane leave from Adelaide, Cairns, Darwin, Melbourne & Sydney.
 Stay in Brissy and enjoy its relaxed atmosphere and cultural diversity.

-Brisbane Airport (BNE) is 20km north of the city centre with plenty of ways to get into the city.
-The only thing you do want to prepare for is the distance between terminals.
-It’s about 3km between each one so make sure you give yourself plenty of time.
-You can get between terminals on the Airtrain which is about $5 and runs every 15-30 minutes.
+Brisbane Airport (BNE) is 15km north of the city centre with plenty of ways to get into the city.
+Travelling between terminals is also possible on the Airtrain which runs every 15-30 minutes.

-This place is huge and there is a ton of stuff to do.
+Enjoy the alfresco outdoor lifestyle of Brisbane City.
 Brisbane is the capital of Queensland and is the 3rd largest city on the continent.
 Its super relaxed, young energetic atmosphere makes it one of the most welcoming and culturally diverse places in Australia.
 So what are you waiting for?
 Get the scratchpad out and start taking notes.

 There are lots of events here that people flock to every year.
-The most well-known festival in the city is the annual Brisbane Festival, which has shows, entertainment and fireworks for the whole family to enjoy.
-The Ekka show draws people from all over the globe, and the St. George Brisbane International Film Festival (BIFF) sets Brisbane apart.
+The most well-known festival in the city is the annual Brisbane Festival, which has music, dance, theatre and dance as well as a stunning fireworks finale event for the whole family to enjoy.
+Every August the Royal Queensland Show, affectionately known as The Ekka showcases the best of Queensland with animal competitions, award-winning food and wine, live entertainment carnival fun and much more.
 The city is full of culture and exciting things to be a part of; these are just a few of them.